-The Water Authority is the lead agency for grant administration.
-Responsibilities include: contracting with DWR for grant funding, contracting with local project sponsors to distribute the funding, and managing invoicing and reporting to DWR.
+The IRWM memorandum of understanding designates the Water Authority as the lead agency for purposes of applying for grants, signing grant agreements, representing the RWMG to funding agencies and administering all grant funding awarded to the Region.
+As the grant administrator, the Water Authority's responsibilities include contracting with DWR for grant funding, contracting with local project sponsors to distribute the funding, and managing invoicing and reporting to DWR.
 Water Authority staff work closely with the local project sponsors to ensure that they meet all grant requirements and complete their projects as planned.
+The Water Authority also works with other IRWM regions and various statewide workgroups to address common issues and needs, and to promote IRWM as a program and a concept.